bonfiredog/scruffy_ocr/README.md

 *c) without a lot of proprietary nonsense.*

-*So, I decided to improve my C#/WPF skills and build one myself.*
+*So, I decided to improve my C#/WPF skills and build one myself.
+It is not beautiful, feature-rich or very elegant, but it does exactly what I need it to.*